-Participants should come prepared to discuss any thoughts, questions, and curiosities spurred by the weekly reading.
-The meeting and reading schedule for the study is as follows:
+Participants should purchase a book and be prepared to discuss any thoughts, questions, and curiosities spurred by the weekly reading.
+The full meeting and reading schedule is as follows:

 This group meets in the Parish House on the fourth Wednesday of each month at 9:30am (no meetings in July or December).
 During each gathering, we enjoy opening fellowship with refreshments, share in a time of devotions, and engage in a book study.

 In August, the group will begin studying "Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants" by Robin Wall Kimmerer.
 The reading schedule is soon to be announced.
 All are welcome to join us as we come together for fellowship, devotions, and study seeking to follow more closely in the way of Jesus.